Rismosch/ris_terrain_generator/README.md

 ## How to use

 The main and only entry point is `terrain_generator::run`.
 It produces the 6 square faces of a cube.
 These can then be mapped to a sphere, thus producing planetary terrain.
-An example usage can be found in `main.rs`.

 `terrain_generator::run` returns a `Vec` of the generated sides.
 These resulting heightmaps are normalized.
 This means all values will be between 0 and 1.
 This makes it easy to transform them into any format you desire.
 As an example, `save_as_bin` and `save_as_qoi` in `main.rs` demonstrate how one might use the heightmaps. ⚠ **Note that these examples save files at the root of this repo!
 Existing files will be overwritten!
 Make sure you create backups of the generated files you want to keep!**